The Asia-Pacific Network for Moral Education

 Theme and Description

-Whilst priority will be given to presentations addressing these topics, any that are concerned with moral and civic education will be welcomed.
-We sincerely welcome to our conference all those who care about exploring and enhancing the role of moral education, through theory and practice, in the Asia-Pacific region and in the world.
+While priority will be given to presentations addressing these topics, any presentations that are concerned with moral and civic education will be welcomed.
+Of course we sincerely welcome to our conference all those who truly care about exploring and enhancing the role of moral education, through theory and practice, in the Asia-Pacific region and in the world.

 We sincerely welcome educators from various academic disciplines and from international and non-governmental organizations, teachers, school administrators and policy makers, school counselors, etc. submit their papers or proposals.
 This conference is also keen to encourage cross-disciplinary engagement; therefore, papers or proposals from such disciplines as the below are encouraged: